 The visual graphs include information about all the builds of a certain build configuration across all its history.
-You can:

-Build Tags, Pins and Comments
+Build Pins, Tags and Comments

 Build tagging is a nice way to organize your builds and quickly filter builds in the build history.
 You can apply one or several tags to a single build, and then search for builds marked with these tags.